 Notices will be:

 News releases will be issued about upcoming traditional and prescribed burns.
-If you have additional questions call 311 (416-392-2489 from outside the city limits).
+If you have additional questions contact 311 (416-392-2489 from outside the city limits).

-A traditional and prescribed burn is a deliberately set and carefully controlled fire.
+A traditional and prescribed burn is a stewardship technique in which fire is intentionally set and carefully managed under controlled conditions.
 It burns low to the ground and consumes dried leaves, small twigs and grass stems but does not harm larger trees.
 Fire-dependent ecosystems, such as Toronto’s rare Black Oak savannah, contain prairie plants that respond positively to burning, and that grow more vigorously than they would in the absence of fire.
 Species that are not adapted to these ecosystems can be reduced with repeated use of fire.
 The use of fire is part of the City’s long-term management plan to restore and protect Toronto’s rare Black Oak woodlands and savannahs.

 Traditional and prescribed burns are: